Learn the most common Instant Pot mistakes to avoid as a new user so you can be successful with your favorite recipes from the start!

 If you see that your timer button is lit green, press your keep warm or cancel button and your Instant Pot will begin cooking again.

-Mistake: You Forgot to Put the Venting Knob to the Sealing Position
+5. You Forgot to Put the Venting Knob in the Sealing Position

 One of the most common mistakes new Instant Pot users make is forgetting to turn the venting knob to the sealing position.
 You’ll know it’s in the sealing position when the floating valve has popped up.